Absolute indices for determining compactness, separability and number of clusters: Compactness function and index

-The compactness index depends on $\varepsilon,$ making its choice critical.
-In particular, the following two values of $\varepsilon$ can be considered:

-In this paper, we will use the first definition of $\varepsilon$.
-According to this definition, the compactness index of the Liver Disorders data set is $c_A(0.759)=0.2155$, whereas for the Ionosphere data set, it is $c_A(0.017)=0.3278$.

-Next, we consider two real-world data sets: D15112 and SW24978, each with two attributes.
-The D15112 data set contains 15,112 points, while SW24978 contains 24,978 points.
-By applying \eqref{epsdef1}, we calculate the value of $\varepsilon$ for these datasets: it is $0.8481$ for the D15112 data set and $0.4611$ for the SW24978 data set.
-The compactness index $c_A(0.8481)=0.5314$ for D15112 and $c_A(0.4611)=0.4010$ for SW24978.
-This indicates that the D15112 set is more compact than the SW24978 set.
+As illustrative examples, we consider two real-world datasets: D15112 and SW24978, each containing two attributes.
+D15112 consists of 15,112 points, while SW24978 contains 24,978 points.
+Using $\varepsilon = 0.001$, we obtain compactness indices $C_1(0.001)=0.973$ for D15112 and $C_1(0.001)=0.954$ for SW24978, indicating that D15112 is more compact than SW24978.

-Now, we calculate $15$ clusters for each data set.
-Figures \ref{Comp-d15112} and \ref{Comp-SW24978} display the cluster distributions, highlighting the compactness indices for each cluster.
-For these partitions, $C_{15}(0.8481)=0.2057$ for D15112 and $C_{15}(0.4611)=0.3333$ for SW24978.
-We observe that the cluster distribution in SW24978 is more compact than in D15112.
-This is due to the fact that, compared to D15112, some clusters in the SW24978 are highly compact, and the less compact clusters contain small portion of all points.
-This shows that the compactness of the whole data set can differ from that of its cluster distributions.
+We then partition each dataset into $11$ clusters and again set $\varepsilon=0.001$.
+The resulting clusterings and their corresponding compactness values are shown in Figures~\ref{Comp-d15112} and \ref{Comp-SW24978}.
+For these partitions, $C_{11}(0.001) = 0.615$ for D15112 and $C_{11}(0.001)=0.743$ for SW24978, showing that, at the cluster level, SW24978 is more compact than D15112.
+This is due to the presence of several highly compact clusters in SW24978, while its less compact clusters contain only a small fraction of the total points.
+These findings demonstrate that the compactness of an entire dataset can differ significantly from the compactness of its cluster partition.

-In Table \ref{tab:dd1d2}, we present the compactness indices for the $15$-cluster distributions of D15112 and SW24978 using the sets $\mathcal{D}, \mathcal{D}_1$ and $\mathcal{D}_2$.
-For D15112, the use of $\mathcal{D}_1$ improves the compactness of all clusters compared to when the entire data set $\mathcal{D}$ is used.
-This improvement is particularly notable for clusters coloured ``light green" and ``sage green".
-However, the improvement for all clusters is not observed when $\mathcal{D}_2$ is used.
-A similar pattern is observed for SW24978, where $\mathcal{D}_1$ enhances compactness, often significantly, for all clusters.
-In this data set, using $\mathcal{D}_2$ improves the compactness of most clusters, except for three.
-The results form this table also indicate that the set $\mathcal{D}_1$ effectively excludes outliers in most cases, whereas $\mathcal{D}_2$ may exclude some compact regions and only highlights the compactness of clusters near their centres.